-With respect to the first aforementioned argument, the Co-Obligor contends that the NTA, which initiated proceedings did not include a time and place for the foreign national to appear, and that this omission somehow prejudiced the Co-Obligor in carrying out the responsibilities to which it voluntarily agreed in the immigration bond.
+With respect to the first aforementioned argument, the Co-Obligor contends that the NTA which initiated proceedings did not include a time and place for the foreign national to appear, and that this omission somehow prejudiced the Co-Obligor in carrying out the responsibilities to which it voluntarily agreed in the immigration bond.
 However, as noted above, the NTA is not intended as notice for an obligor in immigration bond proceedings.
-The record indicates that ICE properly issued notice to the Co-Obligor via ICE Form I-340, requesting that the Co-Obligor deliver the bonded Foreign National at a specified time and location.
-The Co-Obligor does not provide a rationale as to how the content of an NTA could affect their ability to deliver the bonded Foreign National upon request, and as it voluntarily agreed to do.
+The record indicates that ICE properly issued notice to the Co-Obligor via ICE Form I-340, requesting that the Co-Obligor deliver the bonded foreign national at a specified time and location.
+The Co-Obligor does not provide a rationale as to how the content of an NTA could affect their ability to deliver the bonded foreign national upon request, and as it voluntarily agreed to do.
 As such, we are unpersuaded by this argument.

-With respect to the second argument, the Co-Obligor contends that because the NTA was not properly issued, the bonded Foreign National was never actually placed in removal proceedings.
-The AAO does not have appellate jurisdiction over the decisions of Immigration Judges in removal or exclusion proceedings.
+With respect to the second argument, the Co-Obligor contends that because the NTA was not properly issued, the bonded foreign national was never actually placed in removal proceedings.
+However, the AAO does not have appellate jurisdiction over the decisions of Immigration Judges in removal or exclusion proceedings.
 This authority is vested in the Board of Immigration Appeals (BIA).
 8 C.F.R. § 1003.1(b)(1), (3).
 The BIA's jurisdiction also includes decisions regarding the issuance of immigration bonds.
 8 C.F.R. § 1003.1(b)(7).
-As such, the validity of the NTA, which initiated immigration removal proceedings is beyond the scope of the AAO's jurisdiction because the AAO does not exercise appellate authority over it.
+As such, the validity of the NTA which initiated immigration removal proceedings is beyond the scope of the AAO's jurisdiction because the AAO does not exercise appellate authority over it.

 Finally, regarding the Co-Obligor's third argument, the Co-Obligor contends that "the government's failure caused the initial violation of the terms of the bond" and that the issuance of an invalid NTA "negates any 'substantial violation' contemplated by 8 C.F.R.
 Sec.
 103.6(e)."
-However, the content of a NTA is not mentioned in the terms or conditions of the Immigration Bond, ICE Form I-352, which the Co-Obligor signed and agreed to comply with.
-It is, therefore, not apparent how the content of the NTA could violate the bond's terms.
+However, the content of an NTA is not mentioned in the terms or conditions of the ICE Form I-352, Immigration Bond, which the Co-Obligor signed and to which it agreed.
+It is, therefore, not apparent how the content of an NTA could violate the bond's terms.

-The record indicates that a violation of the terms of the bond occurred when the Co-Obligor failed to deliver the bonded Foreign National upon written request.
-By failing to deliver the bonded Foreign National upon request, the Co-Obligor violated the main condition of the Immigration Bond.
-There is no indication that this violation was accidental or made in good faith, or that the Co-Obligor has attempted to comply with the terms of the Immigration Bond, by delivering the bonded Foreign National.
-Therefore, the violation of the Immigration Bond's terms is substantial.
+The record indicates that a violation of the terms of the bond occurred when the Co-Obligor failed to deliver the bonded foreign national upon written request.
+By failing to deliver the foreign national upon request, the Co-Obligor violated the main condition of the immigration bond.
+There is no indication that this violation was accidental or made in good faith, or that the Co-Obligor has attempted to comply with the terms of the immigration bond.
+Therefore, the violation of the bond's terms is substantial.